Ishaqezaz/HPC-Project/README.md

 ```
 $ make run ARG
 ```
-Where arg is the amount of pictures wished to process.
+where 'ARG' is the number of images you wish to process.
 The default is 10 images.

 To run the tests:
 ```
 $ make run tests
 ```

-To remove the program and test compilation:
+To clean up:
 ```
 $ make clean
 ```

+## Compiling and running the OpenMp version.